emastho/vixenydocs/src/routes/basics/quick_start/+page.md

 An ecosystem of functional web tools, that aims to make code more:

-- `Open` : All our tools are exportable and can be used in other frameworks or projects.
+- `Open` : All our tools are exportable and can be used in other project.

-- `Reusable` : Make it once and use it again, because of the purity of `Vixeny`, every element can be reused and composed in many ways.
+- `Reusable` : Make it once and use it again, every element can be reused and composed in many ways.

 - `Testable` : Thanks to its monolithic structure, it can be tested at any state.